ATDevOutreach/codeChallenge05018/docs/CodeChallengeSteps.md

 $ git push origin -u 254787235065
 ```

-3. Make changes to the fork following the CodeChallenge provided.
+3.Make changes to the fork following the CodeChallenge provided.

-4. Commit the changes to your fork.
+4.Commit the changes to your fork.

-5. Make a pull request to the codeChallenge Repo.
+5.Make a pull request to the codeChallenge Repo.